 The Chaperone Code

 Heat shock protein 90 (Hsp90) is an evolutionarily conserved molecular chaperone that is involved in the stability and activation of at least 300 proteins, also known as clients, under normal cellular conditions.
 The Hsp90 clients participate in the full breadth of cellular processes, including cell growth and cell cycle control, signal transduction, DNA repair, transcription, and many others.
 Hsp90 chaperone function is coupled to its ability to bind and hydrolyze ATP, which is tightly regulated both by co-chaperone proteins and post-translational modifications (PTMs).
-Many reported PTMs of Hsp90 alter chaperone function and consequently affect myriad cellular processes.
-Here, we review the contributions of PTMs, such as phosphorylation, acetylation, SUMOylation, methylation, O-GlcNAcylation, ubiquitination, and others, toward regulation of Hsp90 function.
-We also discuss how the Hsp90 modification state affects cellular sensitivity to Hsp90-targeted therapeutics that specifically bind and inhibit its chaperone activity.
+Many reported PTMs such as such as phosphorylation, acetylation, SUMOylation, methylation, O-GlcNAcylation, ubiquitination, alter Hsp90 chaperone function and consequently affect myriad cellular processes.
+Additionally, Hsp90 modification state affects cellular sensitivity to Hsp90-targeted therapeutics that specifically bind and inhibit its chaperone activity.
 The ultimate challenge is to decipher the comprehensive and combinatorial array of PTMs that modulate Hsp90 chaperone function, a phenomenon termed the “chaperone code.”

 Worldwide nearly 338,000 people develop kidney cancer every year, and over 100,000 people die from the disease.
 Renal cell carcinoma (RCC) is the most common type of chemotherapy-resistant kidney cancer and it is distinguishable by histopathological features as well as the underlying gene mutations.
 The most common type of RCC, clear cell renal cell carcinoma (ccRCC), is closely associated with the mutations of the Von Hippel-Lindau (VHL) tumor suppressor gene that lead to stabilization of hypoxia inducible factors (HIF-1α and HIF-2α), which is critical for tumor growth and angiogenesis in both sporadic and familial forms of this disease.